Home » Recipes » Dinner Ideas » Beijing Beef

 total time: 25 minutes

-This Beijing Beef recipe features tender beef, peppers, and onions in a tangy, sweet and spicy sauce.
-It's better than takeout, healthier, and on the table in less than 30 minutes!
+This copycat Panda Express Beijing Beef recipe had tender beef, peppers, and onions tossed in a sweet and spicy homemade sauce.
+It's better than takeout and on the table in less than 30 minutes!

 5 Stars (2 Reviews)